cheapjack/cheapjack.github.io/_posts/2017-10-27-good-enough-data.md

 Am I making subjective experiences to further validate objective data and established scientific method with no critical sensibility?
 Am I only playing with science literacy or am I some kind of methodological re-seller or STEM promoter?
 Do I actually understand what data is?

-It's not inconsequential that Chris is a game developer in addition to a philosopher, and it's heartening to see someone in game culture (something as much part of network culture as embedded systems, IoT communities and reddit dialogues) applying critical thought and wider philosphical practice to the actual implications of networked knowledge, rather than complacently accepting the **terms and conditions** of technology as a complex inevitable but essentially neutral or benevolent conduit for traditional content we know in our inherited "Guthenberg minds" as text or video.
+It's not inconsequential that Chris is a game developer in addition to a philosopher, and it's heartening to see someone in game culture (something as much part of network culture as embedded systems, IoT communities and reddit dialogues) applying critical thought to the actual implications of networked knowledge, rather than complacently accepting the **terms and conditions** of technology as a complex, inevitable, but essentially neutral or benevolent conduit for traditional content, that we know in our inherited "Guthenberg minds" as text or video.

 I was struck by his reminder of knowledge as a ***practice*** and it's relationship to so called *objective* reality; in particular a thought experiment over how we build up a 'picture' of the 'real' world: we often have of a map of the outside world and how we move within and relate to it and we often think of that like an  'objective' sandbox we all play within in a similar way.